 1 (a) Explain, in your own words, what is meant by 'emotional intelligence'.
 [2] (b) Describe two types of problem-solving.
 [4] Section B Answer this question.
 2 (a) Describe what psychologists have found out about learning and teaching styles.
 [8] (b) Evaluate what psychologists have found out about learning and teaching styles, including discussion about the use of questionnaires to gather data. ng a [12] Section C Answer one question.
-3 Ms Balkwill is wondering which strategy would more effectively motivate one of her stude.
-She could say that their essay is excellent or she could say that their essay could be much be (a) Suggest how you would investigate the effectiveness of different motivational strategies improve student essay writing. es to [8] (b) Describe the cognitive approach to motivation.
-[6] 4 ecent study suggested that dyslexia is more common in males because increased levels o mone testosterone inhibit growth in the left hemisphere of the brain. f the (a) Suggest how you would conduct a study to test this claim.
+3 Ms Balkwill is wondering which strategy would more effectively motivate one of her stude She could say that their essay is excellent or she could say that their essay could be much bet (a) Suggest how you would investigate the effectiveness of different motivational strategie improve student essay writing. s to [8] (b) Describe the cognitive approach to motivation.
+[6] 4 A recent study suggested that dyslexia is more common in males because increase hormone testosterone inhibit growth in the left hemisphere of the brain. ecent study suggested that dyslexia is more common in males because increased levels of mone testosterone inhibit growth in the left hemisphere of the brain. f the (a) Suggest how you would conduct a study to test this claim.
 [8] (b) Describe the typical effects of dyslexia.
 [6]